 The increase in the standard deduction would benefit 6 million taxpayers.
-That's 47.5 percent of all tax filers, according to Evercore ISI.
+That's 47.5% of all tax filers, according to Evercore ISI.
 But for many income brackets, that won't offset lost deductions.

+The Trump tax cuts cost the government even more.
 The Act increases the deficit by $1 trillion over the next 10 years according to the Joint Committee on Taxation.
-It says the Act will increase growth by 0.7 percent annually, reducing some of the revenue loss from the $1.5 trillion in tax cuts.
+It says the Act will increase growth by 0.7% annually, reducing some of the revenue loss from the $1.5 trillion in tax cuts.

 The Tax Foundation made a slightly different estimate.
 It said the Act will add almost $448 billion to the deficit over the next 10 years.
 The tax cuts themselves would cost $1.47 billion.
 But that's offset by $700 billion in growth and savings from eliminating the ACA mandate.
-The plan would boost GDP by 1.7 percent a year.
-It would create 339,000 jobs and add 1.5 percent to wages.
+The plan would boost gross domestic product by 1.7% a year.
+It would create 339,000 jobs and add 1.5% to wages.

-The increase to the debt means that budget-conscious Republicans have done an about-face.
+The JCT analysis is probably the most accurate since it only analyzes the cost of the tax cuts themselves.
+The tax cuts' increase to the debt means that budget-conscious Republicans have done an about-face.
 The party fought hard to pass sequestration.
 In 2011, some members even threatened to default on the debt rather than add to it.
 Now they say that the tax cuts would boost the economy so much that the additional revenues would offset the tax cuts.
 They ignore the reasons why Reaganomics would not work today.

 Increase in sovereign debt dampens economic growth in the long run.
 Investors see it as a tax increase on future generations.
-That's especially true if the ratio of debt to gross domestic product is near 77 percent.
+That's especially true if the ratio of debt-to-GDP is near 77%.
 That's the tipping point, according to a study by the World Bank.
-It found that every percentage point of debt above this level costs the country 1.7 percent in growth.
-The U.S. debt-to-GDP ratio was 104 percent before the tax cuts.
+It found that every percentage point of debt above this level costs the country 1.7% in growth.
+The U.S. debt-to-GDP ratio was 104% before the tax cuts.

-Also, supply-side economics worked during the Reagan administration because the highest tax rate was 70 percent.
+Also, supply-side economics worked during the Reagan administration because the highest tax rate was 70%.
 According to the Laffer Curve, that's in the prohibitive range.
 The range occurs at tax levels so high that cuts boost growth enough to offset any revenue loss.
-But trickle-down economics no longer works because the 2017 tax rates are half what they were in the 1980s.
+But trickle-down economics no longer works because the 2017 tax rates are half of what they were in the 1980s.